The Big Shot (1931 film)

 The Big Shot is a 1931 American pre-Code comedy film directed by Ralph Murphy and Edward Sedgwick and written by Earl Baldwin, Hal Conklin, George Dromgold and Joseph Fields.
 The film stars Eddie Quillan, Maureen O'Sullivan, Mary Nolan, Roscoe Ates and Belle Bennett.
 It was released on December 18, 1931 by RKO Pictures.

+As a film from 1931 that had its copyright renewed, it will enter the public domain on January 1, 2027.

 Plot

 A rash go-getter is duped by would-be swindlers into buying swamp land that turns out to be worth a fortune.